Lightly sweet and dairy-free, this beautiful braided challah has a pillowy texture that no one can resist!

 If you love yeast bread, then you’ll LOVE these:

-- In a mixer bowl, combine flour, sugar, and yeast and mix well, then add egg, oil, and water.
-Fit the mixer with a dough hook and mix on low speed until the dough comes together, about 1-2 minutes.
-Add salt.
+- In a mixer bowl, combine flour, sugar, and yeast and mix well, then add salt and mix until combined.
+Add egg, oil, and water.
+Fit the mixer with a dough hook and mix on low speed until the dough starts to come together, about 1-2 minutes.
+If the dough feels too dry, add a bit of water, and if too wet, add a bit of flour.

-- Keep kneading for about 8 minutes on medium-low speed, until the dough is soft and elastic and pulls away from the sides of the bowl but sticks to the bottom.
-If while kneading the dough feels too dry, add a bit of water.
+- Keep kneading for about 8 minutes on medium-low speed, until the dough is soft and elastic and pulls away from the sides of the bowl.
+It's ok if it sticks to the bottom.

 - Place dough in a lightly greased bowl and cover with plastic wrap.
 Let rest in a warm place for 1-2 hours or until doubled in size.

 - Line a baking sheet with parchment paper.
-When the dough has risen, shape it into braided challah.
-Check the post for more information on how this is done.
-Place challah on prepared baking sheet, cover loosely with plastic wrap, and let rise for 45-60 minutes or until it has again nearly doubled in size.
+When the dough has risen, divide it into two or three even pieces, and shape each into braided challah (read the post above for more information on how it's done).
+Place challahs on prepared baking sheet, leaving as much space as possible between them, and cover loosely with plastic wrap.
+Let rise for about 60 minutes or until it has nearly doubled in size.

 - Brush challah with an egg wash (1 egg mixed with 1 tablespoon water) for a shiny top, and sprinkle with seeds.
 Bake in the oven for 30 minutes or until golden brown.
 A skewer inserted into the center should come out clean.
 If you have an instant thermometer, the center of the loaf should register 200F/90C.
 Allow to cool completely on a wire rack before slicing.